Fun Stuff: Computing circular buffers in geographic coordinates

 Let’s start with a set of small buffers at a medium latitude: 10, 30, 50 and 100 km buffers around a point located in northern Italy.
 Here is there result:

 As you can see, drawing the result in plain WGS84 (plate carré for the conoisseurs) we get elliptical shapes.
-This should not come as a surprise if you consider that at 45° one degree of latitude spans 111km, whilst a degree of longitude spans only 78km (see the “Degree length” table
+This should not come as a surprise if you consider that at 45° one degree of latitude spans 111km, whilst a degree of longitude spans only 78km (see the “Degree length” table at Wikipedia).

 What if we pump up the distance significantly?
 Let’s try with 100, 500, 1000, 2000 and 3000km instead.
 Here is the result: